front-commerce/developers.front-commerce.com/source/docs/advanced/features/external-logins.md

 ### Working with the Google provider in development mode

-Please refer to [Working with the Google provider in development mode](#Working-with-the-Facebook-provider-in-development-mode) above for more details.
+Please refer to [Working with the Facebook provider in development mode](#Working-with-the-Facebook-provider-in-development-mode) above for more details.
 The only difference is that the environment variable you need to set its `FRONT_COMMERCE_GOOGLE_DEVELOPMENT_BASE_CALLBACK_URL`.

 ## Customizing external logins